ubiq/pyrus-legacy/README.md

 - Enter the port

-- Select whether it is a ETH / ETC / Ropsten / Custom chain.
+- Select whether it is a UBQ / ETC / Ropsten / Custom chain.

-    - **ETH**: Shows default ETH tokens, EIP-155=true, chainid=1, uses ubiqscan.io for links to addresses and txs.
+    - **ETH**: Shows default UBQ tokens, EIP-155=true, chainid=1, uses ubiqscan.io for links to addresses and txs.

     - **ETC**: Shows default ETC tokens (none...yet?), EIP-155=false, chainid=false, uses gastracker.io for links to addresses and txs.